Seyi-24/LITA-Capstone-Project-2/README.md

 3. *Customer retention strategies*: Develop programs to maintain customer loyalty and reduce cancellations.
 4. *Premium and Standard subscription enhancement*: Consider enhancing features or pricing to increase adoption rates.

+### Conclusion
+This project provides valuable insights into customer behaviour and subscription patterns, enabling data-driven decisions to improve customer retention, acquisition, and revenue growth.

 Files